Skookum

 Skookum is a Chinook Jargon word that has been in widespread historical use in British Columbia and the Yukon, as well as the Pacific Northwest.
 It has a range of meanings, commonly associated with an English translation of strong or monstrous.
 The word can mean strong, greatest, powerful, ultimate, or brave.
 Something can be skookum, meaning "strong" or "monstrously significant".
 When used in reference to another person, e.g. "he's skookum", it conveys connotations of reliability or a monstrous nature, as well as strength, size or a hard-working nature.
 DCHP-3 classifies skookum as a Type 4 Canadianism, by virtue of cultural significance.

 Derivative words

 Skookum house means "jail" or "prison'" (cf. the English euphemism the big house, but here meaning "strong house").
 Skookum tumtum, lit. "strong heart", is generally translated as "brave" or possibly "good-hearted".
-In the Chinook language, skookum is a verb auxiliary, used similarly to can or to be able.
+In Chinook Jargon, skookum is a verb auxiliary, used similarly to can or to be able.
 Another compound, though fallen out of use in modern British Columbia English, is skookum lacasset or "strongbox".

 Skookumchuck means "turbulent water" or "rapids in a stream or river", literally "strong water" (chuck is Chinook Jargon for "water", "stream" or "lake").
 It is a common placename in British Columbia, Washington and Idaho.
 The term is used for tidal-exchange rapids at the mouths of inlets and bays, a regular feature of the Inside Passage, especially Skookumchuck Narrows.